ATTENTION

 Note: The options below do not include treatment.
 If you’re worried you may have an STI, it’s best you contact your nearest sexual health clinic.
 If there isn’t one in your area, you can also visit a GP in person or online, or Family Planning.

-Get tested in-person at one of our centres
+Get tested at one of our centers

 If you’re in Tāmaki Makaurau Auckland, Te-Whanganui-ā-Tara Wellington or Ōtautahi Christchurch, you can get tested at one of our centres: